zoey7117/kayaking_frontend/README.md

 PART ONE

-Go to https://github.com/zoey7117/kayaking-backend and follow the instructions to run the Come On Kayak back end.
+Go to https://github.com/zoey7117/kayaking-backend and follow the instructions to run the Come On Kayak backend.
 Then return here.

 PART TWO